emanuelalkobi/EC601_PROJECT/README.md

 ------------------------------------------------------------------------------------------
 *Player Detection*

 track_game.py is for detecting the players.
-It is based on:
+It is based on a similar project:

             https://towardsdatascience.com/analyse-a-soccer-game-using-tensorflow-object-detection-and-opencv-e321c230e8f2

-we are trcking only persons and soccer ball objects and then use opencv to identify between 2 teams.

-track_game is using soccer_small.mp4 video.

-in order to run download all the repository and run track_game.py.
+The "SSD_mobilenet_COCO" model is used, which is in the object_detection object.
+Type the following to run it:

+     python3 track_game.py

+It will run with soccer_small.mp4

 ------------------------------------------------------------------------------------------
 At soccer ball classifier there are 3 different classifiers for detecting a soccer ball.